Real-Time Neural Materials using Block-Compressed Features: Implementation details

 \subsection{Real-time Decoding}

-We export each trained feature layer as a mipmapped BC6 texture.
-The block-based structure of these features simplifies this operation as it only involves the quantization and encoding of the endpoints and alpha values with 6bits and 4bits respectively.
-The network's weights are stored directly in a binary buffer as fp16 values since their size is negligible.
+We export each trained feature layer as a mipmapped BC6 texture. \RV{ The block-based structure of these features simplifies this operation as it only involves the quantization and encoding of the endpoints and pixel indices with 6 bits and 3 bits respectively. } The network's weights are stored directly in a binary buffer as fp16 values since their size is negligible.

-Multiple methods can be employed to integrate our model into a real-time renderer.
-Our implementation is rather straightforward and doesn't require any vendor specific features.
-We simply load the neural textures and weights in GPU memory and proceed as follows (fig \ref{fig:overview}).
-First, we use the partial derivatives of the input pixel's $uv$ coordinates to compute the sampling scale $s_i$ for each neural texture $T_{\theta_i}$
+Multiple methods can be employed to integrate our model into a real-time renderer. \RV{ Our implementation is rather straightforward and simply consists in loading the neural textures and weights in GPU memory and proceed as follows (fig \ref{fig:overview}). } First, we use the partial derivatives of the input pixel's $uv$ coordinates to compute the sampling scale $s_i$ for each neural texture $T_{\theta_i}$

 where $b_i = \log_2\left(\max(\nicefrac{h_i}{h}, \nicefrac{w_i}{w})\right)$ is a bias value that depends on the neural texture's and render resolutions, respectively $w_i \times h_i $ and $w \times h$.
 Then, we sample each of the neural textures using the GPU's hardware filtering capabilities and pass the resulting values to the decoding shader.
 Within this shader, the sampled values processed through a sequence of functions that perform vector-matrix multiplications with the model's weights and the return the material information.
-When rendering a scene with multiple neural materials, we store all the different network weights in a single buffer and use a material id value as an offset to access a specific model's weights.
+When rendering a scene with multiple neural materials, we store all the different networks weights in a single buffer and use a material id value as an offset to access a specific model's weights.
 Finally, the pixel is shaded.